raspberrypilearning/raspberry-pi-command/en/step_4.md

 title: Answer
 ---

-In the second command, the word "World" uses regular weight font whereas in the first command, the bold setting is still turned on.
+In the second command, the word "World" uses regular-weight font, whereas in the first command, the bold setting is still turned on.

 --- /collapse ---

 --- /task ---

 --- task ---
-If you want to reset the effects back to default you can use `\e[0m`:
+If you want to reset the effects back to default, you can use `\e[0m`:

 ```bash
 echo -e "Default \e[31mRed \e[0mDefault"